-As mentioned in the introduction there can be several reasons to choose to crop your video.
+As mentioned in the introduction there can be several reasons to crop your video in Premiere Pro.
 In the next steps, I will show you how to crop a video clip to get cinematic black bars for a widescreen ratio.
-Also, I will show you how to fit 2 video clips on a split-screen.
+Also, I will show you how to fit two video clips in a split-screen.

 Cinematic Black Bars